Tamaraw: Anatomy and morphology

 B. mindorensis has the appearance of a typical member of its family.
 It has a compact, heavyset, bovine body, four legs that end in cloven hooves, and a small, horned head at the end of a short neck.
 It is smaller and stockier compared to the water buffalo (B. bubalis).
 Little sexual dimorphism is seen in the species, although males are reported to have thicker necks.
 The tamaraw has a typical shoulder height of 100–105 cm.
 The length of the body is 2.2 m, while the tail adds a further 60 cm.
 Reported weights have ranged from 180 to 300 kg.

 Adults have a dark brown to grayish color and more hair than B. bubalis.
 The limbs are short and stocky.
 White markings are seen in the hooves and the inner lower fore legs.
 These markings are similar to those of the anoa (B. depressicornis).
 The face is the same color as the body.
 Most of the members of the species also have a pair of gray-white strips that begins from the inner corner of the eye to the horns.
 The nose and lips have black skin.
 The ears are 13.5 cm long from notch to tip with white markings on the insides.

-Both sexes grows short, black horns in a V-shaped manner compared to C-shaped horns of B. bubalis.
+Both sexes grow short, black horns in a V-shaped manner compared to C-shaped horns of B. bubalis.
 The horns have flat surfaces and are triangular at their base.
 Due to the regular rubbing, the tamaraw's horns have a worn outer surface, but with rough inner sides.
 The horns are reported to be 35.5 to 51.0 cm long.

 Distribution

 The tamaraw was first documented in 1888 on the island of Mindoro.
 Before 1900, most people avoided settling on Mindoro due to a virulent strain of malaria.
 However, as antimalarial medicine was developed, more people settled on the island.
 The increase in human activity has drastically reduced tamaraw population.
 By 1966, the tamaraw's range was reduced to three areas: Mount Iglit, Mount Calavite, and areas near the Sablayan Penal Settlement.
 By 2000, their range was further reduced to only two areas: the Mounts Iglit–Baco National Park and Aruyan.

-Initial estimates of the B. mindorensis population on Mindoro was placed at around 10,000 individuals in the early 1900s.
+Initial estimates of the B. mindorensis population on Mindoro were placed at around 10,000 individuals in the early 1900s.
 Less than 50 years later in 1949, the population had dwindled to around 1000 individuals.
 By 1953, fewer than 250 animals were estimated to be alive.
 These population estimates continually grew smaller until the International Union for Conservation of Nature publication of their 1969 Red Data Book, where the tamaraw population was noted to be an alarmingly low 100 head.
 This head count rose to 120 animals in 1975.
-Current estimates place the wild tamaraw population from 30 to 200 individuals.
+Current estimates place the wild tamaraw population at 30 to 200 individuals.